The Xometry app works best with JavaScript enabled!

 PETG Definition and Comparison to PLA

 PET or polyester (DuPont Dacron) was first discovered in 1931.
 It was commercialized as Terylene, stretched sheet material, and for blow-molded bottles in the succeeding years.
-PETG is manufactured from crude oil-derived materials.
-The addition of the glycol group (PETG – PETGlycol) improves the thermal properties by making a less uniform polymer chain.
+The "G" in PETG comes from the addition of the glycol group (PETG – PETGlycol), which improves the thermal properties by making a less uniform polymer chain.
 This addition results in a lower melting point and lowers residual stress from cooling.
-Despite poorer cosmetic qualities, PETG is often preferred over PLA because of its greater resistance to creep, and resistance to scratching.
+Unlike PLA, which can be made from renewable sources, PETG is manufactured from crude oil-derived materials.
+To learn more, see our guide on What is PETG.

-What Are the Advantages of PETG Compared to PLA?
+Advantages of PETG Compared to PLA

 2. PETG is more chemically stable than PLA.